 Wisdom that was given, WE shall give again.

-So rest your burdensome matter.
+So rest your burdensome body.
 Dawn is evening turned!

-That word “grace” is often seen as something given to us by God, but hear it suggests an end to our resistance to the love that is tendered to us.
+That word “grace” is often seen as something given to us by God, but here it suggests an end to our resistance to the love that is tendered to us.
 In other words, it means “lack of drama.”